venveo/serverless-sharp/README.md

 `https://something.cloudfront.net/web/general-images/photo.jpg?auto=compress%2Cformat&crop=focalpoint&fit=crop&fp-x=0.5&fp-y=0.5&h=380&q=80&w=700&s=a0144a80b5b67d7cb6da78494ef574db`

+### Bucket prefix
+The environment variable `SOURCE_BUCKET` may be configured with an optional path prefix if your images are stored in a "sub-directory".
+For example, you may use:
+`my-bucket/images`

+This will tell Serverless to create an IAM role with access to all objects in the my-bucket bucket with an object prefix of `images`.

+Serverless Sharp will then validate all requests to this prefix, if it doesn't start with that prefix, the system will automatically prepend it to the request images.
+This means these requests are effectively equivalent:

+`localhost/images/my-image.png`

+`localhost/my-image.png`

 ## Should I run this in production?
 Probably not.
 Yet.
 But if you do, make sure you submit issues!